 A small amount of musical knowledge or skill does not mean you will never get the reward your guitar hero seemingly does, it's all relative in terms of the joy you experience as you improve and reach the many milestones it takes to be a competent musician.
 If you are serious about learning to play the guitar, find a teacher who wants you to learn and since we all respond to different people in different ways, make sure you are happy with the relationship as it could be among one of the most rewarding ones you ever forge.

 I played my first public gig at 13 on a New Year’s Eve but not before the landlord of the pub threw a fit when he saw how old we were.
 Emotional blackmail by a driver-parent persuaded the devastated licensee to allow us to play in a second-floor room in front of two people.
 I was smitten!

-Subsequent teen gigging all over South Wales coincided with my love for rugby and sport which actually took over until a rugby injury put paid to my sporting career.
-Returning to music, I played in several rock and blues bands during the early 80’s as well doing the hard graft of the semi-pro Welsh social club circuit where I truly learned the geography of Wales, the art of stagecraft and staying quite between rounds of Bingo under duress.
+Subsequent teen gigging all over South Wales and Cardiff in particular, coincided with my love for rugby and sport which actually took over until a rugby injury put paid to my sporting career.
+Returning to music, I played in several rock and blues bands during the early 80’s as well doing the hard graft of the semi-pro Welsh social club circuit where I truly learned the geography of Wales, the art of stagecraft and staying quite between rounds of Bingo under threat of death.

 "The best way for a student to get out of difficulty is to go through it."